6 Ways To Build A Positive Classroom Culture

 - Encourage positive relationships between students.
 Model the behaviour you want to see in the way students treat each other.
 Use respectful language and demand a high standard of relating to one another in the classroom.
 Explicitly teach students social skills and give them plenty of opportunities to practice.

-For more ways to build a positive class culture see here.
+And for 3 steps to create a positive class culture see here.